fractalbass/data_science/_posts/2024-01-08-data_science_39.md

 # Results

 The above code, which I ran on my computer with a NVIDIA Quadro GP100 GPU, produced the following output.
-It took about an hour to train the above network.

 (I have shorted the output here to make it a bit easier to consume.)